tankerwng/handbook/benefits/work-leave.md

 Paid parental leave consists of 3 weeks paid time off for all new parents.

-An employee who gives birth also receives 5 weeks of [short term disability][std-insurance] for a natural birth and 7 weeks of short term disability for a c-section if parental leave is taken immediately following the birth.
+An employee who gives birth also receives 5 weeks of [short term disability][short-term-disability] for a natural birth and 7 weeks of short term disability for a c-section if parental leave is taken immediately following the birth.

 After exhausting paid parental leave, an employee may take unpaid parental leave for the remainder of the 6 months.